 Ping Returning an IPv6 Address Instead of IPv4

-The fact is that the IPv6 protocol in Windows Vista and newer is the preferred protocol over IPv4.
+The fact is that the IPv6 protocol is the preferred protocol over IPv4 in modern Windows editions (and even in Linux).

 ping hostname -4